CiscoDevNet/DNAC-AURA/run_remote/README.md

 ./run_remote.py --dnac 10.1.1.1 -- -s
 ```

+Make sure you include any run_remote options, such as --local-dir, all-cluster and --no-pull BEFORE the "--"

+AURA specific options such as -n, --syslog, -d, -s need to be after the "--"

 ## Storing aura output locally.
 AURA script supports the --json-summaary option.
 This produces a json summary of the test results as well as the
 location of the report and log file on DNAC.
 When run_remote is supplied with the --local-dir option, the